Applications to YPOP Class of 2024 is now closed. Stay tuned for more information on this year’s Class!

 - Accommodations can be made upon request to ensure accessibility (e.g. interpretation, translation, mobility assistance)

-- After the application period, BOPC will reach out to applicants for an interview in the last two weeks of December and the first week of January
+- After the application period, BOPC will reach out to applicants for a Zoom interview in the last week of January 2024

-The YPOP Class of 2023 will have the opportunity to learn and engage with Gobike in April 2023.
+The YPOP Class of 2024 will have the opportunity to learn and engage with The Tool Library in May 2024.

-The YPOP Class of 2023 will have the opportunity to experience and learn about the museum’s work in June 2023.
+The YPOP Class of 2024 will have the opportunity to experience and learn about Buffalo String Works’ mission and work in August 2024.

 Frequently Asked Questions